Abha Bhaiya: Early life and education

 Bhaiya was born in 1948 to a conservative Marwari family in Jaipur, Rajasthan.
 She has three siblings—two sisters and one brother.
 Growing up, Bhaiya observed that her brother was afforded preferential treatment in the household, and began to understand "why he was conceived in the first place after three girls".
 As a child and young adult, she struggled to get an education and to choose a profession aligned with her interests, as her family did not see the merit in educating girls.
 In 1961, while completing her schooling, she met and befriended poet, author, developmental feminist activist, and social scientist Kamla Bhasin.

 Within her social context, Bhaiya had no role models, except her mother.
 Despite their "rather strained" relationship, she was inspired by her mother's strength to navigate life under extenuating circumstances with minimal resources.
 For Bhaiya, "living in a conservative family as a married daughter-in-law, confined to home and domesticity", was unimaginable; as a result, she started questioning the "politics of poverty and powerlessness" in the context of "women's oppression and subordination" and began to challenge "traditions, expectations and social taboos, including the institutions of marriage, family and motherhood".

 After she completed her postgraduate degree in philosophy at 21 years old, Bhaiya faced immense familial pressure to get married.
 She was forced to elope from home and seek refuge at Lakshmi Ashram in Kausani, Uttarakhand that was run by Sarla Behn, a British Gandhian social activist.
 At the Ashram, Bhaiya helped educate girls from marginalized backgrounds and lived a "simple self-dependent life".
 Later, she agreed to her father's numerous pleas to return home under two conditions: one, she will no longer be goaded into a marriage, and two, she will not be prevented from working.

 In 1968, Bhaiya asked Bhasin, who was studying sociology of development at the University of Munster in West Germany, for help in securing a scholarship to study social work in Germany.
-While attending the University of Bielefeld Germany from 1969–71, she was first exposed to social and political activism.
+While attending the University of Bielefeld Germany from 1969 to 1971, she was first exposed to social and political activism.
 "I realised there that it's not an individual but rather a systemic issue that women are oppressed all over the world," she said.
 She was greatly influenced by the welfare approach of social work practice in the 1960s Germany while working with homeless communities and children of Gasterbeiters.

 She completed her third postgraduate degree from Delhi School of Social Work (DSSW) in 1973.
 Bhaiya was disappointed by the reliance on primarily American and British textbooks for social work education at DSSW.
 She felt that it "defeated the purpose" of her return to India to study in a more "socio-culturally contextual environment and seek some real transformations".